 Your staked ADA never leaves your personal possession.
 It’s not “locked up” in any sense either, you are free to un-delegate, spend and send your ADA at any time.

-The ADA rewards you receive will be automatically delegated to your current pool, while ADA you spend will be deducted from your stake!
+The ADA rewards you receive you can withdraw anytime, it will also be automatically delegated to your current pool, while ADA you spend will be deducted from your stake!

 How to stake ADA?